Troy Laundry Building (Portland, Oregon)

 Historic building in Portland, Oregon, U.S.

-The Troy Laundry Building, located at 1025 Southeast Pine St. in Portland, Oregon, was designed by Ellis F. Lawrence in the early 1900s.
+The Troy Laundry Building, is an historic building located at 1025 Southeast Pine St. in Portland, Oregon.
+It was designed by Ellis F. Lawrence in the early 1900s.
 It is considered a mixture of Colonial, Egyptian, and Renaissance Revival architecture.
 It is known for its large windows, tall brick walls, and decorative brickwork.

 Architecture

 While the Troy Laundry Building is classified as Colonial Revival, it also features some characteristics of other architectural styles.
 The towering brickwork with the tall, double-layered windows and the decorative brickwork at even intervals underscore the mixed architectural styles.
 The building also has hints of Renaissance Revival architecture, which drew inspiration from a wide range of classical Italian styles.

 Egyptian Revival architecture is also present in the building, as it also incorporates motifs and imagery from ancient Egypt.
 In addition, the building's high stone walls and angular wall faces and design attributes in the upper portions of the building are central to this style.

 The building also has elements of Colonial Revival architecture, as shown by the angular brickwork, small stacked windows, and symmetrical features.
 Colonial Revival style is often associated with Centennial Exhibitions, which reawakened Americans to the architectural traditions of their colonial past.